Akshi4162/webapi/README.md

 + **addExperience(points)**
     This function allows the player to add on to their experience points(after completing tasks) in order to increase their level.
 [Note : For this node module, there are no tasks added.]
+     The `points` parameter specifies the number of experience points to be added and must be an integer.